 This Privacy Notice describes how we as a ‘Data Controller’ collect and use personal information about you during and after our acting for you, in accordance with the Data Protection Act 1998, the UK Data Protection Bill, and the General Data Protection Regulation (GDPR).
 This notice may be updated, and the latest edition can be found on our website or by asking us for a copy.

-If you have any questions relating to your privacy which are not answered in this notice, then please discuss them with us or email email@example.com and we will respond within 48 hours.
+If you have any questions relating to your privacy that are not answered in this notice, then please discuss them with us or email firstname.lastname@example.org and we will respond within 48 hours.

 What do we collect?

 In the course of acting for you we may receive, store, and process your personal information, which may include (but is not limited to) the following types of information: your personal contact details such as name, title, addresses, telephone numbers, and personal email addresses, date of birth, gender, marital status and dependents, next of kin and emergency contact information, financial data such as bank account information, tax status, salary and other employment-related records and information, copies of ID documents such as your driving licence, passport, utility bills, photographs, etc.

 We will also collect personal data in order to comply with our statutory client identification and anti-money laundering obligations.
 We use the credit reference agency TransUnion (formerly CallCredit), which is fully GDPR compliant, and whose Privacy Notice can be viewed at https://www.callcredit.co.uk/legal-information/bureau-privacy-notice.